 The informal economy represents 30–90 per cent of employment in developing countries and as much as 10 per cent in certain developed economies.
 Informality persists in counties even in the presence of steady growth.

-.
-Promoting transitions to formality and decent jobs within the informal economy has become a major development challenge, nationally, across regions and as a global development goal.
-The training activities offered by the Centre draw on the wealth of experience and knowledge accumulated over the years by the ILO on the informal economy and formalization.
-They seek to disseminate knowledge of the patterns and effectiveness of policy packages for formalization and contribute to increasing the capacity of constituents to effectively collect data on informality, and to design, implement, monitor and evaluate formalization policies and strategies.
+The Employment Policy and Analysis Programme offers capacity-building activities on informal economy to disseminate knowledge of the patterns and effectiveness of policy packages for formalization worldwide.
+The courses are designed to increase the capacity of constituents to effectively collect data on informality, and to design, implement, monitor and evaluate formalization policies and strategies.